 - 3 tbsp heavy whipping cream

 - 1/2 cup cocoa or cacao powder

 - Blend beets, eggs, sugar, coconut oil, applesauce and vanilla in a blender.

-- In a bowl, mix cacao, einkorn flour, baking soda, and salt.
+- In a bowl, mix cacao, Organic All-Purpose Einkorn Flour, baking soda, and salt.

 - Mix wet and dry ingredients until well mixed.